dbos-inc/dbos-docs/docs/typescript/reference/dbos-class.md

 DBOS.sqlClient: UserDatabaseClient
 ```

-The following aliases are also available, depending on the database driver or ORM in use:
+The following aliases are also available, depending on the database driver or ORM [`app_db_client` that has been configured](../reference/configuration.md#database):
 ```typescript
 DBOS.pgClient: PoolClient
 DBOS.prismaClient: PrismaClient